-Join us for the second East African Clinical Tropical Medicine Course in Kampala, Uganda.
-Offered in collaboration with the Infectious Diseases Institute, Makerere University, the Mayo Clinic, and the University of Minnesota this course is aimed at health care professionals with experience and/or a special interest in clinical tropical medicine, infectious and emerging diseases and refugee health.
+The East African Clinical Tropical Medicine Course in Kampala, Uganda, is aimed at health care professionals with experience and/or a special interest in clinical tropical medicine, infectious and emerging diseases and refugee health.
+This course is offered in collaboration with the Infectious Diseases Institute, Makerere University, the Mayo Clinic, and the University of Minnesota.
 This course fulfills the hands-on/laboratory component requirement for the UMN Global Health Course which qualifies individuals to sit for the ASTMH CTropMed® exam.

 Cost and Payment

-Course cost is $3495.00 (50% of the fee is due upon acceptance, final payment is due on September 3rd 2021).
-I If an individual cancels prior to December 10th 2021 they will receive 50% of fee as a refund.
+Course cost is $3495.00 (50% of the fee is due upon acceptance, final payment is due on October 7th 2022).
+If an individual cancels prior to December 9th 2022 they will receive 50% of fee as a refund.
 If the course is cancelled due to COVID-19, or other unanticipated event, all course fees will be refunded.

 A limited number of scholarships will be awarded to course participants from low and lower-middle income countries as defined by WHO who can demonstrate need.
 Please indicate your interest in being considered for a scholarship on the application.

 Limited to 23 participants to maximize the small-group learning environment.
 Early applications are encouraged due to high demand.

 Preference is given to health care providers who are, or plan to, enroll in the online UMN Global Health Course and plan to complete the CTropMed training®.
 Experience in clinical tropical medicine, infectious and emerging diseases and refugee health is desired although those with special interests but limited experience will be considered on an individual basis.
 Applications from individuals with diverse backgrounds and levels of training will be encouraged.